Moulamein

 Along the Edward River

-Enjoy the fresh Spring air with a leisurely stroll along the Moulamein River Walk, tracing the gentle curves of the Edward River and Billabong Creek.
-River gums burst with new leaves, wildflowers line the banks, and bird calls fill the air, creating a vibrant contrast to the area’s rich cultural history.
-This peaceful walk also offers a connection to the Wamba Wamba people, the Traditional Custodians of the land.
-Don’t miss the iconic Big Tree — a majestic river red gum believed to be over 300 years old and one of the largest of its kind in Australia, boasting an impressive 11-metre circumference.
+Summer’s long, warm days make the Moulamein River Walk a beautiful way to experience the gentle curves of the Edward River and Billabong Creek.
+Stroll beneath towering river red gums, listen to bird calls drifting through the warm air, and take in the deep greens of the riverbanks as they shimmer in the sunlight.
+This peaceful walk also offers a meaningful connection to the Wamba Wamba people, the Traditional Custodians of the land.
+Don’t miss the iconic Big Tree — a majestic river red gum believed to be over 300 years old and one of the largest of its kind in Australia, with an impressive 11-metre circumference.

 Celebrate the Pastoral Past

-Spring’s mild weather is ideal for exploring the Mooloomoon Woolshed, nestled among native bushland beside the Edward River.
-Step back in time and hear tales of early pioneers, resilient shearers, and the region’s proud pastoral heritage.
-The woolshed’s rustic charm pairs perfectly with the fresh greenery and sunny skies of the season.
+Summer is a great time to explore the historic Mooloomoon Woolshed, nestled among native bushland beside the Edward River.
+Step back in time and discover stories of early pioneers, resilient shearers, and the region’s proud pastoral heritage.
+The woolshed’s rustic charm shines against the backdrop of bright skies, warm breezes, and sunlit river flats.

 Experience Country Hospitality

-Spring is a wonderful time to enjoy a relaxed meal in the heart of town.
-Visit the Tattersalls Hotel, one of the oldest pubs in the region, where you can dine on fresh seasonal dishes and classic pub favourites.
-Its heritage charm, welcoming locals, and sunny beer garden make it the perfect place to unwind after a day of exploring.
+Head into town to enjoy relaxed dining at the Tattersalls Hotel, one of the oldest pubs in the region.
+With fresh seasonal dishes, classic pub favourites, friendly locals, and a welcoming, shady beer garden, it’s the perfect place to unwind after a day exploring Moulamein.

 Tranquillity on the Lake